Algorithms for FFT Beamforming Radio Interferometers: Introduction

-One issue with this approach is that the computational cost to pairwise correlate the antenna signals scales as $n^2$ in the number of antennas, compared to $n$ for the mechanical and analogue components of the telescope.
-As such, beyond a certain number of antennas, the telescope cost will once again be dominated by the computational correlation cost, even while the cost of computation is dropping.
-An alternate form of correlation was used on the Waseda Radio Telescope \cite{1992PASJ...44L..35N} using a fast Fourier transform (FFT) of the antenna signals in the spatial (antenna-position) direction rather than pairwise correlation.
+Further scaling of this type of instrument is limited by the computational cost to pairwise correlate the antenna signals, which scales as $n^2$ in the number of antennas compared to $n$ for the mechanical and analogue components of the telescope.
+As such, beyond a certain number of antennas, the telescope cost will once again be dominated by the computational correlation cost, even while the cost of computation is dropping over time.
+An alternate form of correlation was used on the Waseda Radio Telescope \citep{1992PASJ...44L..35N, 1994PASJ...46..503O, daishido2000} using a fast Fourier transform (FFT) of the antenna signals in the spatial (antenna-position) direction rather than pairwise correlation.
 The output of this process is localized beams on the sky rather than visibilities.
+In \citet{2004NewA....9..417P} it was suggested that this method could be used for very large interferometers to reduce the correlation cost to scale as $n\log n$, an idea that was formalized and extended in \citet{2009PhRvD..79h3530T, 2010PhRvD..82j3501T} and implemented in on the BEST-2 array by \citet{2014MNRAS.439.3180F}.

+The concept was further extended to apply to irregular and heterogeneous arrays of antennas by \citet{2011PASP..123.1265M}, which was extended and implemented in \citet{2017MNRAS.467..715T} and \citet{2017MNRAS.470.4720B}.

-In \citet{2004NewA....9..417P} it was suggested that this method could be used for very large interferometers to reduce the correlation cost to scale as $n\log n$, an idea that was formalized and extended in \citet{2009PhRvD..79h3530T, 2010PhRvD..82j3501T}.
-FFT beamforming dramatically cuts the correlation cost, allowing the construction of telescopes with thousands or even millions of antennas, that will be many orders of magnitude more sensitive than current instruments.
-It is envisaged that such telescopes will permit neutral hydrogen gas to be mapped over large volumes of the high-redshift Universe, spurring a revolution in observational cosmology \citep{2004PhRvL..92u1301L,2006PhR...433..181F,2010PhRvL.105p1302M}.
+FFT beamforming dramatically reduces the correlation cost, which in principle should allow for the construction of telescopes with many more antennas that will be orders of magnitude more sensitive than current instruments.
+It is envisaged that such telescopes will permit neutral hydrogen gas to be mapped over large volumes of the high-redshift Universe, spurring a revolution in observational cosmology \citep{2004PhRvL..92u1301L,2006PhR...433..181F,2010PhRvL.105p1302M, 2011PASP..123.1265M}.